 - dispute resolution – if the financial services are provided to persons as retail clients, having an internal and external dispute resolution system that complies with s912A(2) (s912A(1)(g)).

 Under the CSF regime, eligible public companies and proprietary companies will be able to make offers of their shares, via an intermediary CSF service, using an offer document.

 Unlisted public companies with less than $25 million in assets and annual turnover will be eligible to raise funds under the CSF regime.
 Eligible companies will be able to make offers of ordinary shares to raise up to $5 million in any 12-month period.

-Companies that registered as or converted to public after the commencement of the CSF regime (i.e. 29 September 2017) and before the CSF regime was extended to proprietary companies (i.e. 19 October 2018) will not have to comply with certain reporting, audit and AGM obligations that would usually apply to public companies for up to five years as long as they continue to meet the eligibility requirements.
+Companies that registered as or converted to public after the commencement of the CSF regime (i.e. 29 September 2017) and before the CSF regime was extended to proprietary companies (i.e. 19 October 2018) do not have to comply with certain reporting, audit and AGM obligations that would usually apply to public companies for up to five years as long as they continue to meet the eligibility requirements.